Black History Month roundtable discussion held at Pearl River

 Dr. Lance Evans Mississippi Superintendent of Education

-White was the most represented ethnicity in George County schools in the 2024-25 school year, according to the Mississippi Department of Education.
+White was the most represented ethnicity in Harrison County schools in the 2024-25 school year, according to the Mississippi Department of Education.

 Dr. Lance Evans Mississippi Superintendent of Education

-2024-25 School Year: How many students were enrolled in Stone County schools?
+2024-25 School Year: Which ethnicity was most represented in Jackson County schools?

 Trending